defiant00/whim-c/README.md

 first, second = second, first

-// lists, maps, and objects can be destructured first, second := ?myList
+// lists, maps, and objects can be destructured first, second := from myList
 // is the same as
 first := myList[0]
 second := myList[1]

-first, second := ?myObject
+first, second := from myObject
 // is the same as
 first := myObject.first
 second := myObject.second

 // _ can be used to skip/discard a value
-first, _, third := ?myList
+first, _, third := from myList

 // mutability is per level, so a constant can have mutable fields